 If you avoid repaying your tax debt for long enough, there are a handful of consequences that could make things even more complicated:

-- Wage garnishments.
+- Wage garnishment.
 If you don’t come to an agreement with the IRS, your wages may be garnished until your debts are paid off.

 - Interest and penalties.
-You’ll likely be charged a failure to pay penalty, which is 0.5% of your debt for each month after the due date, and up to a total of 25% of the amount of your debt.
+You’ll likely be charged a failure to pay penalty, which is 0.5% of your debt for each month after the due date — up to a total of 25% of the amount of your debt.

 - Tax lien on your property.
 The IRS can file a federal tax lien, which gives them claim to your property and notifies credit agencies, which will likely hurt your credit score.

 - Levied assets.
-The IRS can also levy your assets, which means they can seize things like wages, bank accounts, retirement income and property, then sell it to settle your tax debt.
+The IRS can levy your assets, which means they can seize bank accounts, retirement income and property, then sell them to settle your tax debt.

 - Jail time.
 In extreme cases, you could be prosecuted for tax fraud if you deliberately avoid repaying your tax debts.